Need assistance in choosing the right insurance plan?

 As a business firm attains greater success, it attracts more investors interested in purchasing its shares.
 This way, the value of these shares can be appreciated which allows potential capital gains upon sale.

-A bond constitutes an investment requiring an initial capital outlay (money that's spent to buy capital assets).
+A bond constitutes an investment requiring an initial capital outlay (capital that's spent to buy capital assets).
 These bonds yield periodic payments over the bond's lifespan.
 Upon maturity, the investor receives their originally invested capital back.

 Real estate investments come with a range of investments in tangible, physical spaces with practical utility.
 Land can be developed, office buildings can be leased, warehouses can store inventory, and residential properties can provide housing for families.

-Mutual funds involve pooling money from multiple investors to collectively invest in stocks, bonds, and other securities.
+Mutual funds involve pooling capital from multiple investors to collectively invest in stocks, bonds, and other securities.
 The potential for profitability exists when selecting the right fund, mainly when keeping up with a long-term investment duration.

-5. ULIP (Unit Linked Insurance Plan)
+ULIP (Unit Linked Insurance Plan)

 ULIP is an insurance plan offering a dual benefit of investment for long-term financial goals and life insurance coverage to protect one's family in the event of an unfortunate incident.
 Depending on the proportion of the investment, investors are allocated units.